Shepaug, Litchfield and Northern Railroad

 The Shepaug, Litchfield and Northern Railroad was a short independent railroad in western Connecticut that was chartered as the Shepaug Valley Railroad in 1868 and operated from 1872 to 1891 when it was taken over by the Housatonic Railroad.
 In 1898, the Housatonic operation was assumed by the New York, New Haven & Hartford Railroad (NH).
 As the Litchfield Division of the NH, the line was operated until abandonment in 1948.
 Much of the line remains as a rail trail.

 History

 Charter and commissioning

 "Shepaug" in the railroad's name derived from the name of the Shepaug River, followed by most of the line, which in turn was a Mohegan name that meant "rocky water".

-The railroad was chartered in 1866 or 1868 and opened for operation on December 7, 1871, as the Shepaug Valley Railroad.
+The railroad was chartered in 1868 and opened for operation in 1872, as the Shepaug Valley Railroad.
 J. Deming Perkins was the company's first president.
 Henry R. Colt was the treasurer and Edwin McNeill was the superintendent.
 Regular service to Litchfield started by January 11, 1872.
 Due to the expense of building and maintaining the line through rocky rural terrain the railroad suffered low profitability throughout its existence.
-To help pay creditors it was reorganized as the Shepaug Railroad in 1873 and was again reorganized as the Shepaug, Litchfield and Northern (or SL&N) on May 9, 1887.
+To help pay creditors it was reorganized as the Shepaug Railroad in 1873 and was again reorganized as the Shepaug, Litchfield and Northern (or SL&N) in 1887.